Cpl

 My story

 Arthur Shoobridge Atkins was born about 1878 in Coventry, Warwickshire, England.
 He is the son of Charles James Atkins and Kate Elizabeth Atkins.
-In addition, he has a brother, C.N.
-Atkins, who served with the Royal Army Medical Corps in Gallipoli.
-When Arthur was three, he moved with his parents to Australia, where he worked as a fruit grower and where he remained until enlisting in the Australian Imperial Force.
-In Australia, he met his wife Annie Scott Atkins, with whom he had a son, Arthur James Atkins.
+He also has a brother, C.N.
+Atkins, who served in the Royal Army Medical Corps at Gallipoli.
+When Arthur was three years old he moved with his parents to Australia, where he worked as a fruit grower and where he remained until he enlisted in the Australian Imperial Force.
+In Australia he met his wife Annie Scott Atkins, with whom he had a son, Arthur James Atkins.
 They lived at 48 Fairlight Street, Fairlight, New South Wales, Australia.
-Before World War I broke out, Arthur had served in the military police in South Africa and after 1914 he joined two reconnaissance services in south-west Tasmania as a topographer.
-Arthur eventually enlisted in the Australian Army on nine June 1916 in Hobart, Tasmania, Australia and served in the 40th Battalion Australian Infantry Regiment (10th Brigade, 3rd Division) during the war.
+Before the First World War Arthur had served in the military police in South Africa and after 1914 he served as a topographer on two reconnaissance missions in south-west Tasmania.
+Finally, Arthur enlisted in the Australian Army on June 9, 1916 in Hobart, Tasmania, Australia and served in the 40th Battalion Australian Infantry Regiment (10th Brigade, 3rd Division) during the war.

 4 October 1917 brought 257 casualties: 1 soldier went missing, 213 soldiers were wounded and 43 soldiers died in the battle, including 39-year-old Arthur Shoobridge Atkins.
-He was killed in the muster trench by a grenade, causing a severe blow that killed him instantly.
-He is buried in Tyne Cot Cemetery (Plot XXXV, Row D, Grave 7).
-In addition, his name is remembered on the Australian War Memorial, panel 132.
+He was killed in the assembly trench by a grenade and received a heavy blow that killed him instantly.
+His body was found near Abraham Heights, in Zonnebeke.
+This was the location of the 3rd objective.
+He may therefore have died during the capture of this 3rd objective.
+He was reburied in Tyne Cot Cemetery (plot XXXV, row D, grave 7).

 Sources 6